PETA's Vital Work

 The Next Generation

-PETA’s youth divisions are the number one force galvanizing young people to reject the speciesist status quo and change the future for animals.
+PETA’s youth division is empowering young people with the knowledge and tools to reject the speciesist status quo and change the future for animals.

 PETA's